UNICT-DMI/Telegram-BookMarketBot/README.md

 A Telegram Bot for UNICT students to sell and buy second hand university books

 ## How does it work?
+The bot relies on a local database, in which two main tables are stored: `Books` and `Market`.
+Users can sell their books using the books' ISBN code.

+If the book with that ISBN is present inside the `Books` table, the info about that book (like the book's name and authors) will be taken from there and then the on sale item will be added to the `Market` table, along with other information like the seller's username and the selling price of the book.

-Users can sell their books, which then will be inserted inside a local database (the `on_sale.csv` file).
-If the info about the sold book are not present inside the `books_db.csv` file, the bot will get them from the UNICT Library Catalogue and then insert them inside the book database.
+If the inserted ISBN is not present inside the local database, the bot will get the data from the UNICT Library Catalogue and then insert the retrieved info inside the `Books` table and then will add the new on sale item to the `Market` one.

-Users can also look for a book inside the database.
-All the books matching the research will be displayed to the user, along with the usernames of the people that sells those books.
+Users that want to buy second hand books can look for them inside the market by doing a research, inserting the book's ISBN, title or author name as keyword.
+All the books matching the query will be displayed to the user, along with the usernames of their owners.
+In this way, people can contact sellers to make a deal in private.

-Lastly, users can delete one of their books from the database once it has been sold (or for any other reasons).
+Lastly, users can delete their on sale items from the database once they've been sold (or for any other reasons).
+It is of the seller's interest to delete their items once they are not on sale anymore: infact, people could contact them to buy a book that is present on the database even though they don't possess it or don't want to sell it.

 ## Testing
 To test the bot follow these steps:
 - Clone this repository
-- Create `config/settings.yaml`
+- Create `config/settings.yaml` (or rename the existing `config/settings.yaml.dist` file into `config/settings.yaml`)
 - Insert your Telegram Bot Token inside the file
-- For a clean start, `on_sale.csv` and `books_db.csv` should be empty except for the first row (where the columns' names are defined), so remember to delete those records.
-In that way you'll have a clean database of both sellers and books
+- Rename `data/bookmarket.db.dist` into `data/bookmarket.db`
 - Run `main.py` to start the bot